 <USER NOTES FOR CLAUSE VIII.C>

-<Delete clause VIII.C if it does not apply, and reletter the remaining clause.>
+<Delete clause VIII.C if it does not apply, and re-letter the remaining clause.>

 C. SUPERSEDED PERMIT.
 This permit supersedes a road use permit issued to [holder] dated _____.

 D. SUPERIOR CLAUSES.
 If there is a conflict between any of the preceding printed clauses and any of the following clauses, the preceding printed clauses shall control.